Neifn/LogReader/README.md

 # LogReader
-To install LogReader use init file in the root of git project directory Then use commands `service logreader start` to start the application, `service logreader stop` to stop it, `service logreader restart` to restart and `service logreader --help` to get some additional information.
+To install LogReader run `sudo ./init.sh` file in the root of git project directory Then use commands `service logreader start` to start the application, `service logreader stop` to stop it, `service logreader restart` to restart and `service logreader --help` to get some additional information.